adjohnston85/Lamia/README.md

 * QC files
    * Methylation bias plots
    * FASTQC reports
+* MethylSeekR UMR, LMR and PMD calls plus QC plots
+* TDF file for viewing in IGV

 \
 A large number of intermediate files are also produced, these can be removed (and the final directory structure formed) using the \